Refund & Repayment Policy

 A detailed example of a Return of Title IV calculation can be found on the Student Accounts website.

 Occasionally, a student will receive financial aid and later become ineligible.
 This can occur when additional aid is received after disbursement, because unreported resources come to our attention after aid is disbursed, or an error was made in determining an initial award.
-Regardless of the reason, the Financial Aid Office is bound by federal regulation to recover the overaward.
+Regardless of the reason, the Office of Financial Aid and Scholarships is bound by federal regulation to recover the overaward.
 Future aid will be reduced when possible.
 Additionally, any refund from additional aid will be applied to the overaward or the student will be billed when necessary.
 Until the overaward is paid in full, the student is prevented from registering for classes, processing of academic transcripts, and receipt of any additional financial aid.

 Please contact Student Accounts with questions or concerns related to refunds and repayments.